faisalkhan131a/Bash-Scripting/Application Monitoring Script/About.md

 Since the script already has database information from Application 1, it will not repeat the same process for Module 1.

-This concludes Tasks of Block 1.
+This concludes tasks of Block 1.

 ## BLOCK 2 - Defining date and running the MySQL query